gagolews/clustering-benchmarks/.devel/sphinx/weave/noise-points.md

 and they should not be penalised for this.

 Genie discovered four clusters very well (3, 4, 5, 6),
-but failed on the first two (it created a "combined" cluster instead and considered some noise points as a separate point group).
+but failed on the first two (it created a "combined" cluster instead, and considered some noise points as a separate set).

 ::::{important}
-Once a clustering is obtained, when computing external cluster validity measures, we should omit the noise points whatsoever.
+When computing external cluster validity measures, we should omit the noise points whatsoever.
 ::::

-We can thus compute the adjusted asymmetric accuracy, ignoring the first row in the confusion matrix:
+Let us compute the adjusted asymmetric accuracy, ignoring the first row in the confusion matrix: